 Come onto your hands and knees for some gentle rocking and swaying.
 Then settle your pelvis toward your heels to rest your torso and head closer to the ground.
 You might put blankets or cushions between your hips and heels, or you might put props under your chest, head, or arms for more support.

-For this particular New Moon, which brings a Solar Eclipse, I’m also suggesting taking some time to rest on your side.
+For this particular New Moon, I’m also suggesting taking some time to rest on your side.
 If you live in a cold climate like I do, then you might especially enjoy some cozy attire, perhaps near a fire.
 Your only aim in side-lying rest is to allow your nervous system to slow down, and welcome yourself home to earth and breath.

 A nice flow would be to start on your right side for rest, then roll up onto hands and knees for Child’s Pose, then roll over onto your left side for side-lying rest.
 Aim for taking 5-15 minutes in these shapes.
 After this, you might enjoy a silent sit.
 Or take out your journal and see what your thoughts are saying.